 Here are examples of good uses for personal loans:

 - Personal loan consolidation: Debt consolidation is one of the better uses for a personal loan when you’re combining your debts into one loan with a lower interest rate.
 For example, if you’re paying 24 percent on one $6,000 credit card balance and 19 percent on a different card’s $10,000 balance, you can get debt consolidation help and save money by refinancing to a personal loan that charges 12 percent interest.
 If you choose to use a personal loan for debt consolidation, address how you accumulated debt in the first place so you can get — and stay — out of debt.
+To save money, look for a personal loan with no origination fees.

 - Emergency expenses: If you don’t have a large enough emergency fund and a true emergency arises, a personal loan can help bridge the financial gap at a lower interest rate than alternatives like payday loans or loans from a service provider, like a hospital or a car body shop.
 You might be able to get a lower interest rate with a secured loan like a home equity loan or line of credit, but a personal loan doesn’t use your home as collateral.
 Ideally, building an emergency fund will mitigate the need for this, but you can’t prepare for every emergency.